 Duty-free Langkawi, Malaysia, is one of the busiest and most popular tourist islands in Southeast Asia.
-Despite the rampant development on some beaches, Langkawi remains green, beautiful, and was declared a World Geopark by UNESCO in 2007 -- attracting plenty of ecotourism.
-The island lures in plenty of Malays and international visitors with incredible natural beauty and easy accessibility from the mainland.
+Despite the rampant development on some beaches, Langkawi remains green, beautiful, and was declared a World Geopark by UNESCO in 2007—attracting plenty of ecotourism.
+The island lures in plenty of Malays and international visitors with its incredible natural beauty and easy accessibility from the mainland.

 With an area of around 184 square miles, Pulau Langkawi is the largest of the 99 Langkawi islands situated in the Andaman Sea just off the northwest coast of Malaysia.

 Money: There are a few ATMs available on Langkawi; however, like ATMs on any popular island, they can run out of cash.
 The most reliable ATMs are found in the airport and Pantai Cenang.
 Stock up on Malaysian ringgit before leaving the mainland or use the ATM at the airport upon arrival.
 If the ATM network isn't working, you can exchange currency in many shops.
 You should also know how to exchange money and learn the current exchange rates for Malaysia.

 Shopping: The cheapest duty-free shopping can be found in Kuah rather than at tourist beaches.
 Even with no tax, Langkawi is still a tourist island—many items for purchase can be found cheaper in Kuala Lumpur.
 Visitors must stay a minimum of 48 hours on Langkawi to legally avoid paying tax on purchased goods.